magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 very easy to add few other assertions as well.

-As soon as you save the file, the `tdd` environment fires the recompilation and the re-execution of test tests:
+As soon as you save the file, the `tdd` environment fires the recompilation and the re-execution of all defined tests:

 ```bash
 Writing clj_test/suite.cljs...